ear2earGrin/legaldocs/DPA PeakShift-Interviewer APPENDIX 2.md

 Both parties must retain agreements on technical and organizational measures as well as control and audit documents (also concerning sub-contractors) as long as they are in force and thereafter for a period of three full calendar years.

-After the contractual work has been completed, the Service Provider will be required to hand over to the Client or to delete or to destroy on instruction in a manner required by data protection law all data, documents and the results of processing and use in its possession as well those obtained by the sub-contractor in connection with the contractual relationship.
+After the contractual work has been completed, the Service Provider will be required to hand over to the Client and to delete or to destroy on instruction in a manner required by data protection law, all data, documents and the results of processing and use in its possession as well those obtained by the sub-contractor in connection with the contractual relationship.
 The deletion or destruction together with the date must be confirmed to the Client in writing or in an electronically documented format.
 This will not apply should legal retention requirements preclude deletion.

 ## X. Fees